by Sebastian R. Fama

 Hell-fire cannot be symbolic of non-existence, as it would defeat the purpose of symbolism.
 The purpose of symbolism is to teach by way of illustration.
 Whenever symbolic language is used, there is always a parallel principle involved.
 For instance, if I said that I had an ocean of water in my basement, would you think that it was flooded or bone dry?
 Most people would think that it was flooded.
 An ocean is a large body of water, so it would symbolize an excessive amount of water.
 It would never be used to describe an absence of water.
 Similarly, hell-fire would never be used to describe non-existence.
 There are no two concepts more radically opposed.
 Non-existence is a total absence of reality, while fiery torture is the most vivid form of reality.
 How could one symbolize the other?

 Jehovah's Witnesses teach that Jesus was resurrected as a spirit.
 But the Bible disagrees.
 Luke 24:38-39 records the following: "So He [Jesus] said to them, 'A spirit does not have flesh and bones just as you behold that I have.'"
-In response, Witnesses tell us that Jesus materialized bodies as the angels had done in the past when appearing to humans.
-Once again we appeal to John 2:18-21 where Jesus says that He will raise His then present body.
+In response, we are told that Jesus materialized a body for Himself.
+But that can’t be true.
+Once again, we appeal to John 2:18-21 where Jesus says that He will raise His then present body.
+He says nothing about creating a new one.

 As we have seen, the Jehovah's Witnesses have a history of false claims and faulty theology.
+When they are shown Bible verses that contradict their theology, their responses generally imply that the Bible doesn't really mean what it says.
 This hardly qualifies them to be "God's visible organization," let alone "His Prophet."

 For Further Study